Learn about Safe Roads and highlights of our safe roads actions.

 Remove or Re-design Right Turn Channels

-Channelized right turns increase collision risk and severity due to higher speeds, so we’re removing them where possible.
-Where we can’t, we’ll build smart right turn channels designed to slow right turning vehicles and improve sightlines.
+Channelized right turns increase collision risk and severity due to higher speeds, so we’re removing them wherever possible.
+Where we can’t, we will build smart right turn channels designed to slow right turning vehicles and improve sightlines.

-Research shows an up to 90% reduction in vehicle-cyclist collisions with separated cycles tracks.
+Research shows that separated cycles tracks reduce vehicle-cyclist collision by up to 90%.
 By physically separating road users, not only does cycling ridership soar and feelings of safety increase, but we create more efficient, attractive and healthier streetscapes.
 We’re growing our cycle track network because lane type matters.

 Rectangular Rapid Flashing Beacons

-Roundabouts only allow one-way traffic around a central island and cars entering the roundabout must yield to cars already in the roundabout.
-They can improve safety and traffic flow because the shape reduces speed and almost completely eliminates side and head-on collisions.
-They are highly effective in reducing KSI crashes for motor vehicle occupants, and if designed well also provide safety improvements for vulnerable road users.
+Roundabouts only allow one-way traffic around a central island.
+Cars entering the roundabout must yield to cars already in the roundabout.
+Roundabouts can improve safety and traffic flow because the shape reduces speed and almost completely eliminates side and head-on collisions.
+They are highly effective in reducing crashes where someone is killed or seriously injured and if designed well also provide safety improvements for vulnerable road users.